gradle/gradle/design-docs/jdk9-support.md

 - Publish multiple variants of a Java component
 - Capture module identifier and dependencies in publication meta-data
 - Improve JVM platform definition and toolchains to understand and invoke modular JVMs
+- Use module layers rather than filtering when running under Java 9 to enforce isolation.

 Some migration/bridging options: